 Living with a chronic illness - reaching out to others

-Sharing with and learning from people who have the same feelings as you can help you cope with your own illness.
+Sharing with and learning from people who have the same condition and feelings as you can help you cope with your own illness.

 - Find a support group in your area for people who have the same chronic illness as you.
 Many organizations and hospitals run support groups.
 Ask your health care provider how to find one.
 For example, if you have heart disease, the American Heart Association may offer or know of a support group in your area.